hgsongra/rspec-capybara-tutorial/README.md

-# RSpect and Capybara Tutorial
+# RSpec and Capybara Tutorial

 Build Rails app and test your app using RSpect and Capybara.